jocelynjoel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-task 8 prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line. task 9 prints the result of POWER divided by DIVIDE, followed by a new line . task 10 displays the result of BREATH to the power LOVE
+task 8 prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line. task 9 prints the result of POWER divided by DIVIDE, followed by a new line . task 10 displays the result of BREATH to the power LOVE task 11 converts a number from base 2 to base 10.